 Embed our data directly into your workflow.

-Access to the New Constructs Excel Add-In requires an API key.
-To get a New Constructs API key, please contact firstname.lastname@example.org.
+Access to the New Constructs API requires an API key.

 New Constructs data is refreshed daily between 5AM CT and 5:20AM CT.
-During the refresh window, the Excel Add-In may not be available to respond to requests.
+During the refresh window, the API may not be available to respond to requests.

 Companies with Multiple Classes of Common Stock

-The Excel Add-In generally uses ticker as an identifier.
+The API generally uses ticker as an identifier.
 Companies with multiple classes of common stock return the same information for all classes.
 The primary ticker appears in results that include a ticker.